 Please note: There are some battings that are too fragile for use on the longarm.
 Please ask me before sending your own batting.

-Clients may supply their own matching backing.
-Backing needs to be a minimum of 8″ wider and 8″ longer than your top.
+Backing needs to be a minimum of 6″ wider and 6″ longer than your top.
 Sheets are not the best choice of backing for your handiwork.
 If you must send a sheet as a backing, ensure that you have washed it in hot water a number of times to ensure it has shrunk as much as it will.
-We have a large selection of wide backings at the studio for you to select at a wide variety of prices.
 If you piece your backing fabric, remove any selvages before you sew the pieces together as they shrink at a different rate than the rest of the fabric and will cause puckers along the seam.
 Use a seam allowance BIGGER than the standard 1/4″ piecing seam (I like a 5/8″ seam or so).
 Press the seams open.

 There is an $8 new needle and thread charge for each quilt top.
 This includes around 708 yards of thread (about 3 bobbins worth).
 Additional thread is $1.50/bobbin.

 You will be charged the actual shipping and insurance costs.
 Once your quilt is finished, I’ll be able to weigh it and let you know what the shipping amount will be to your address.
 Generally, shipping and insurance for the Eastern Time Zone is $15 for the first quilt in the box and $10 for each additional quilt in the same box.

 The pricing on this page is for your use to estimate the costs of having your top quilted.
 Please remember, each quilt is different.
 I’ll be happy to provide a free estimate based on the actual needs of your quilt top.
 Prices subject to change without notice.
 Estimates are not contractual bids.
 Written estimates are free and are honored for 60 days.